liip/LiipDrupalConnectorModule/README.md

 ##Purpose
 Doing quite a number of Drupal projects we found out that for our developers the procedural nature of Drupal is always an obstacle.
-Furthermore as they are used to at least unit test their code, they always complaint about the tight coupling and 'invisible' dependencies you have to agree on when using the Drupal functions, we had to come up with some kind on an abstraction layer to instantiate a dedicated border between our and the Drupal world - the _LiipDrupalConnectorModule_ was born.
+Furthermore as they are used to at least unit test their code, they always complain about the tight coupling and 'invisible' dependencies you have to agree on when using the Drupal functions, we had to come up with some kind on an abstraction layer to instantiate a dedicated border between our and the Drupal world - the _LiipDrupalConnectorModule_ was born.